Clue355/Java_Cheat_Sheet/basics_v17.md

 - has access to other static members only instances of a class will have seperate counts, but the original class will hold the sum of a value that is static

+static import statement
+- used with static methods
+- allows method name to be used without being class-qualified

+ex:
+import static Flight.methodName;
+// reference a static member

  */